 Finally to others but at the right time for me, at 28 and after 10 years of marriage, we decided to try for a child.
 And almost like that, Alhamdulillah, we were pregnant.
 Five weeks before my 29th birthday, my daughter was born and I became a mother.
 Even though, parenthood was confusing with finding all the “right” car seats, diapers, detergent, clothes, and paediatrician.
 Motherhood was not.

 I knew almost immediately the type of mother I wanted to be, me with a kid.
-I did not want to become an “Um/Mother of”, to be known simply as this child’s mother.
+I did not want to become an “Umm/Mother of”, to be known simply as this child’s mother.
 I did not want to switch the identity that I spent 29 years breathing and shaping for that of Mommy.
 I did not want this new role to suffocate or erase Me.
 I wanted to keep myself and just add a new aspect of me.
 I did not want my sense of self to be wrapped entirely up as a Mother.
 I did not want to put my hopes and dreams aside or on the back burner.
 I did not want to spend my time daydreaming about who I used to be and what I used to do.

 I rejected the notion that just because I was a mother I now have to focus all of my energy from me to my child.
 The idea that motherhood meant losing your previous identity and having your life revolve around your child was foreign to me.
 I did not want that idea of motherhood.
 I rejected it because it was not me.
 It was not who I was or who I wanted to be.
 I did not want to trade my life for “Motherhood”.
 I wanted to be me just with a kid.

 And I didn’t, I continue to work even though financially I did not have to.
-I travelled with my friends on long weekends, on family vacations and momma-daughter road trips.
+I traveled with my friends on long weekends, on family vacations and momma-daughter road trips.
 I ran a few half marathons and completed my yearly reading goals.
 I did not switch my childless friend group to that of a group of mothers.
 I saw the women, whose conversations were once filled with career aspirations, politics and community be weighted down with the best diapers, breastfeeding tips, rashes, and scheduling playdates for infants.

 When you have a kid people expect you to change.
 But when I did not, the outside pressure made me feel like I was doing something wrong.
-That because I did not embrace or become their idea of a mother, that I had already failed her.
+Because I did not embrace or become their idea of a mother, that I had already failed her.
 For a moment, I doubted myself, that maybe I should want to change.
 Maybe that would make me a better mother and person.

 Maybe that is what she needed; maybe that is what motherhood is, sacrificing yourself for your kid.
 So I tried to join those other mothers, talking about the latest blah and blah, I smiled at the appropriate times but I really was not into it.
 Eventually, I realized that there is not one way to be a mother, the way that I was good as well.
 As long as it works for me and my family then it is the ideal mother.